 Safety and slow vehicle speeds

+Salety and slow vehicle speeds

 Connectivity

 Human health

 Livability

 Context

 Equity

 Aesthetics

 Economic development

 Environment

-COMPLETE STREETS GUIDING PRINCIPLES
+M-4 COMPLETE STREETS GUIDING PRINCIPLES

 Safety and Slow Vehicle Speeds

 Traffic injuries and fatalities are predictable and often preventable, and there is a direct correlation between vehicle speeds and injury/fatality rates.
 Streets should be designed with safety of all users as a priority, and vehicle speeds limited, with the goal of reducing injuries and fatalities.